Suicide Squad - The Movie 2016

 About the film

-Director David Ayers' Suicide Squad has legitimate problems in the film structure department (maybe it was brought on by Warners tinkering with the film after the shooting had already wrapped?) but the film has a lot of heart to it, and Ayer's script dares you to not like these villains, which proved tough to do as the box office made the film the #13 highest grossing superhero film to date in the domestic market [i.e., United States, Canada, Puerto Rico and Guam] and #15 internationally.
+Director David Ayers' Suicide Squad has legitimate problems in the film structure department (maybe it was brought on by Warner's tinkering with the film after the shooting had already wrapped?) but the film has a lot of heart to it, and Ayer's script dares you to not like these villains, which proved tough to do as the box office made the film the #13 highest grossing superhero film to date (during the time of the film release) in the domestic market [i.e., United States, Canada, Puerto Rico and Guam] and #15 internationally.

-After Batman V Superman failed to build a gross receipts tower in the billion-dollar superhero movie neighborhood, from the outside it looked like some sort of panic had set in at Warners/DC, with shuffling of titles, roles and power positions, and a similar shifting around at the DC offices.
+After Batman V Superman failed to build a gross receipts tower in the billion-dollar superhero movie neighborhood, from the outside it looked like some sort of panic had set in at the Warner/DC offices, with shuffling of titles, roles and power positions.
 Suicide Squad was already on the incoming glide path to landing at theatres, but reshoots commenced and some claimed it was to add the Funny (ala' Guardians of the Galaxy), and others (for example, cast member Jai Courtney, Captain Boomerang) said it was to build up action sequences.
 The official explanation was to "fix the third act."

-The film opened to some pretty harsh critical reviews, but audience response was very strong and Suicide Squad surprisingly became one of those rare films that basically spits in the critic's faces by rolling up blockbuster numbers inspite of the aesthetic wisdom of the priests of moviedom (on the otherhand, Suicide Squad didn't check in at the billion-dollar hotel either, which it was not expected to do.
+The film opened to some pretty harsh critical reviews, but audience response was very strong and Suicide Squad surprisingly became one of those rare films that basically bypasses the official critical consensus by rolling up blockbuster numbers despite the aesthetic wisdom of the priests of moviedom (on the otherhand, Suicide Squad didn't check in at the billion-dollar hotel either, which it was not expected to do.
 It ended up trailing Deadpool by about $30 million dollars, the 2016 film it was often compared to, which was another film that beat out expectations).

 Harley Quinn is the star character of Suicide Squad , though Will Smith (Deadshot) is the star actor on the marquee.
 Harley's hair coloring sets the theme for the film advertising and for some of the movie's look, though the film is otherwise a dark and gloomy place in the art direction department like many action films of this era.

-The final box-office numbers put Suicide Squad out ahead of Captain America Winter Soldier, but just behind X-Men Days of Future Past in the superhero movie sweepstakes (for more on numbers, see this page Top Earning Superhero Movies).
+The final box-office numbers put Suicide Squad out ahead of Captain America Winter Soldier, but just behind X-Men Days of Future Past in the superhero movie sweepstakes.

 Suicide Squad quits theatres with $745.6 Million after 98 days